HasnainDevMaster/Gemini-CLI/README.md

 # Gemini CLI Calculator

-This is a simple calculator application created with the help of Gemini CLI.
+This project is a simple, yet elegant calculator built with fundamental web technologies: HTML for structure, CSS for styling, and JavaScript for functionality.
+It was developed with the assistance of the Gemini CLI, showcasing how AI can streamline the creation of practical web applications.

 ## Features